badele/godown/README.md

 # godown

 A lightweight, standalone Markdown server with embedded dark mode support.
 Serve your Markdown documentation as beautiful HTML with zero dependencies.
+Perfect for previewing documentation locally before committing to your repository.

 ## Features